EXCCoin/exccd/txscript/stdscript/README.md

 means the consensus rules must also recognize them.
 In other words, they are both consensus scripts as well as recognized standard scripts.

-This is particularly relevant to the Decred staking system since a distinguishing aspect of it is that its scripts are tightly controlled by consensus to only permit very specific scripts, unlike regular transactions which allow scripts composed of any sequence of opcodes that evaluate to true.
+This is particularly relevant to the Exchangecoin staking system since a distinguishing aspect of it is that its scripts are tightly controlled by consensus to only permit very specific scripts, unlike regular transactions which allow scripts composed of any sequence of opcodes that evaluate to true.